1itvinka/anastasiya.dev/content/blog/names/index.md

 **7. Avoid noise words**

-Never use `variable` in a variable name.
-It, at best, just adds noise.
+For example, never use "variable" in a variable name.
+At best, it just adds noise.
 Quite often it can lie and mislead.

 Bad: